mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

   * brandon@pointfree.co
   * @mbrandonw

-^ Hello, my name is Brandon Williams, and today I will be discussing SwiftUI navigation and URL routing.
-The title changed a little bit since I first told Luis about my talk.
+^ Hello, my name is Brandon, and today I will be discussing SwiftUI navigation and URL routing.

 ^ Here's some of my contact information for you all in case you want to reach out with some questions.